 Organizational problems, from presenting course work to filing systems, were also high priority problems.
 But for the most part the first-year teachers appeared to be getting along well with their students, school administrators and the community.
 Texas Tech agricultural education faculty hope to solve some of the problems for these and future teachers through two workshops offered this summer.
 The first, June 22, is for those who responded to the survey.

-About 20 of them are expected to meet in what the director, Dr. Jerry D. Stockton, said he hopes will be the first of an annual series of workshops to help solve problems for first-year teachers.
+About 20 of them are expected to meet in what the director, Dr.

+Jerry D. Stockton, said he hopes will be the first of an annual series of workshops to help solve problems for first-year teachers.
-first-year teachers / add one

 The second related workshop will be a one-day session June 29 for teachers who supervise undergraduates in their practice teaching of agricultural education.
 About 30 experienced educators are expected to attend.
 They will review problems pinpointed by the first-year teachers and results of the earlier workshop.
-During the day they will consult with faculty in agricultural education at Texas Tech to help prepare quidelines for improved student training.
+During the day they will consult with faculty in agricultural education at Texas Tech to help prepare guidelines for improved student training.
 Faculty for the workshops will be Stockton, Prof. T. L. Leach chairperson of the Department of Agricultural Education, Dr. Lewis Eggenberger and Prof. Levi M. Hargrave of the Texas Tech agricultural education faculty, and Ronnie Miller who is a vocational agriculture teacher at Whitharral.

-LUBBOCK--New hours for The Museum of Texas Tech University were announced Thursday (June 9).
+CONTACT: B. Zeeck LUBBOCK--New hours for the Museum of Texas Tech University were announced Thursday (June 9).

 Because of larger numbers of persons wanting to visit The Museum and its outdoor Ranching Heritage Center this summer, hours have been changed from noon to 5 p.m., Tuesday through Saturday, to 10 a.m. to 5 p.m. on those days.
 The Museum will continue to be open from 1 to 5 p.m., Sunday, and closed on Mondays.
 There is a 3 p.m. daily show in Moody Planetarium of The Museum.
 The planetarium, as a part of The Museum, is closed Mondays.